 Therefore, wearing the right kind of shoes that suit your purpose is essential to boost you efficiency and safety.
 This will also mean longer lasting shoes.

-Running has more landing impact than walking, many times your body weight in fact, and wearing suitable shoes diminish shock and the risk of injury.
+- Running Shoes: Running has more landing impact than walking, many times your body weight in fact, and wearing suitable shoes diminish shock and the risk of injury.
 The difference in landing impact can be attributed mostly to the speed and momentum of the runner as well as the mechanics of running itself.

-On the other hand, the impact of walking is much less, around one and a half times your body weight.
+- Walking Shoes: On the other hand, the impact of walking is much less, around one and a half times your body weight.
 It is because you always have one foot on the ground, uniformly distributing your weight.

 Foot Movement